Salaries in Germany: Employment laws and compensation trends

 It’s a complex system, but essentially it means that some level of support is available for new parents for up to 36 months after birth – much longer than is typical across Europe.

-Section 2: Optional employee benefits in Germany
+Section 3: The most common optional employee benefits in Germany

-Alongside these requirements on paid time off work – and the social security contributions highlighted earlier in this guide – the following optional employee benefits are common from Germany employers:
+Alongside these requirements on paid time off work – and the social security contributions highlighted earlier in this guide – the following optional employee benefits are common from Germany employers.

 It’s common for employers in Germany to support employees with covering the costs of meals during work hours.
 Often, workplaces will have a canteen which is subsidised by the company.